A Guide to Spain's Rental Registration Number

 - Upon successful submission, you’ll receive your unique NRA, which must be displayed on all rental listings.

 Note: The registration fee is €27 per application, excluding taxes.
-If you’re renting the property for both tourist and seasonal purposes, separate registrations are required for each.
+If you’re renting the property for both tourist and seasonal purposes in some regions such as Valencia (Comunitat Valenciana), separate NRA registrations are required for each.

 What to Do Once You Have Obtained an NRA